obriencj/python-promises/README.md

 that is written which does a type check will potentially misbehave.

 An example of this is the builtin [set] type.
-Below we show that the proxy while the proxy will happily pass the [richcompare] call along to the underlying set and affirm that A and X are equal, X will first [check][set_richcompare] that the arguments to its richcompare call are another set instance.
-Since A is not a set (A is an instance of ProxyPromise), X's richcompare immediately returns False.
+Below we show that the proxy will happily pass the [richcompare] call along to the underlying set and affirm that A and X are equal.
+However, reverse the operands and X will first [check][set_richcompare] that the arguments to its richcompare call are another set instance.
+Since A is not a set (A is an instance of ProxyPromise), X's richcompare immediately returns False, indicating that X and A are not equal.

 ```
 >>> from promises import proxy, deliver